Attorney Shane Zisman in his office

 Zisman Law focuses on probate administration.
 We do not handle probate litigation, will contests, beneficiary disputes or family inheritance disputes.

 If a dispute is already underway, or if family members are headed toward a courtroom fight, that is not the service we provide.
-We are glad to point you toward the kind of help that fits instead.
-For families who simply need to settle an estate and move forward with care, that is the work we do every day.
+We can help you understand the difference between probate administration and contested probate work.
+For families who need help administering an estate and moving the process forward, that is the probate work we handle.

 Where Jefferson County Probate Is Handled

 This information can change.
-For the most current details, rely on official court notices and links.
-Probate for Fairfield-area estates is generally handled through the Jefferson County court, part of Iowa’s Eighth Judicial District.
+For the most current details, rely on official Iowa Courts notices and court communications.
+Probate for Fairfield-area estates is generally handled through the Jefferson County court, which is part of Iowa’s Eighth Judicial District.

-- Probate filings for the area go through the Iowa District Court for Jefferson County.
-The Jefferson County Clerk of the District Court is located at 51 East Briggs, Suite 5, in Fairfield, near the courthouse square.
-Our own office is in Fairfield as well, which keeps things close to home for area families.
-Filing there is how an estate becomes part of the public court record, and it is the starting point for most of the steps that follow.
+• Probate filings for the area generally go through the Iowa District Court for Jefferson County.
+The Jefferson County Clerk of the District Court is listed at 51 East Briggs, Suite 5, in Fairfield, near the courthouse square.
+Zisman Law’s office is also in Fairfield, and in-person meetings are available by appointment if you prefer to meet in person.

-- The Clerk of the District Court is the office connected to court filings and records.
-The clerk can point you to forms and explain where papers go, but the clerk does not give legal advice and cannot tell you what to file.
-Questions about your own estate are best brought to a lawyer.
+• The Clerk of the District Court handles court filings and records.
+The clerk can point you to forms and filing information, but the clerk does not give legal advice or tell you what to file.
+Questions about your own estate are best reviewed with a lawyer.

 How Fairfield’s Economy Shapes Local Estates

 Fairfield is sometimes called the entrepreneurial capital of Iowa, and the local economy reflects that.
-Financial-services firms, the Fairfield Community School District, Jefferson County Health Center, Maharishi International University and manufacturers like Dexter Laundry employ much of the area.
+Financial-services firms, the Fairfield Community School District, Jefferson County Health Center, Maharishi International University and manufacturers like Dexter Laundry employ many people in the area.
 You can see the range in Grow Fairfield’s overview of key local industries.

 Common Questions From Fairfield Families